Woman of the Day – Jenny Jones

 House of Lords

-When GPEW was offered its first seat in the House of Lords in the summer of 2013 Jenny was at the top of the party’s selection list and was voted for by all party members.
+When GPEW was offered its first seat in the House of Lords in the summer of 2013 Jenny was at the top of the party’s selection list.
+She was voted for by all party members.
 Jenny joined the House of Lords on November 5th 2013, and took her title Baroness Jones of Moulsecoomb.
 A long way from the council estate where she grew up in Brighton.

 Official House of Lords portrait of Baroness Jones of Moulsecoomb.

-She continues to champion environmental causes, social justice, and civil liberties and her speeches highlight the urgency of addressing climate change, promoting sustainable practices, and safeguarding human rights.
+Jenny continues to champion environmental causes, social justice, and civil liberties.
+Her speeches highlight the urgency of addressing climate change, promoting sustainable practices, and safeguarding human rights.

 As Green Party Women we are extremely proud of Jenny and her unfailing support of women and children and it is our absolute pleasure to be celebrating her here today.